Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/governance.md

 #### S3 account

 Documentation from VVV's repositories is deployed directly to an S3 bucket.
 That bucket is managed and paid for by Jeremy Felt.

-#### Google Analytics

-Google Analytics is used to track visitors on the `varyingvagrantvagrants.org` domain.
-That account is managed by Jeremy Felt.